 A paradigm shift

-OPAL enables comparison of risk profiles, all tailored to the strategic asset allocations of the bank/wealth manager, leading to improved insights in the trade-off between risk and return and subsequently to better investment decisions.
+The realistic wealth projections in OPAL enable the adviser and client to analyze and assess the impact of different investments decisions on clients’ goals and decide if the risks taken are acceptable.
+OPAL enables the comparison of risk profiles, all tailored to the strategic asset allocations of the bank/wealth manager, leading to improved insights in the trade-off between risk and return and subsequently to better investment decisions.

-Monitoring - Manage your client base pro-actively and alert to when your clients are off-track to achieving their goals.
-Comprises the ability to filter your clients on goal priority, time horizon, goal feasibility and the current #riskprofile of the portfolio in relation to the risk attitude of your client.
+Manage your client base pro-actively and alert to when your clients are off-track to achieving their goals.
+Comprises the ability to filter your clients on goal priority, time horizon, goal feasibility and the current risk profile of the portfolio in relation to the risk attitude of your client.
 OPAL can provide automated solutions to get back on track again for those clients which are off-track to their goals.
-Focus on the client, not on the product - By visualizing the total #risk of multiple investment products in relation to their risk attitude, we enable clients to have an in-depth and #valuable discussion about the risks they are willing and able to take.
-It shows a client’s exposure to risk in relation to their risk attitude.
-By visualizing this risk/return trade-off on a client-level, banks/wealth managers/asset managers/IFA’s enable their clients to make effective, timely and informed decisions about their investments.

-Suitability Framework – Ortec Finance developed the ‘Suitability Framework 2.0’, aiming to take a consistent approach to formulating sound advice, compliant with regulations, which is also known as automated ‘suitability monitoring'.
+Ortec Finance developed the ‘Suitability Framework 2.0’, aiming to take a consistent approach to formulating sound advice, compliant with regulations, which is also known as automated ‘suitability monitoring'.
 A key principle is that clients have access to a better understanding of their financial decision-making, due to the greater availability and interconnectivity of data, which has proven to be a challenge for many organizations.

 Follow Iwan on Linkedin